The 2019 Conservation Summit will be held on Nov. 1-2 at Forest Beach Migratory Preserve. Please check back for details in mid-summer.

 The two-day summit will include more than 40 speakers and focus on all topics environmental: past, current, and future research and monitoring, conservation advocacy, and ecological restoration being conducted in southeastern Wisconsin by diverse actors: area faculty and undergraduate and graduate students; staff members of nonprofit organizations, land trusts, nature centers, and county governments; landowners; consultants; and many other interested parties.

-For a list of silent auction items click HERE.
+A list of silent auction items available in early October.

 Speakers will have 15 minutes for presentations grouped by theme into sessions that will allow time for questions from the audience.
 Posters will be displayed throughout both days of the conference, with a 90-minute poster session Friday afternoon during which authors can discuss their work.